 Internship program-I (IP-I) course is for 8 weeks during the summer term following the second year.
 This in fact provides first exposure to students to understand how the corporate worlds work like an organization, systems management, business models, marketing etc Internship Program-II (IP-II) is for 22 weeks duration and can be done in any of the two semesters of final year.
 During Internship Program-III (IP-II), final year students work on live projects in industries for about five and half months.
 Students of IcfaiTech School have been going to various industries and national research laboratories for their Internship for several years and their contribution has been much appreciated.

-The Summer Internship Program (SIP) forms an important component of education at the University.
-It is an attempt to bridge the gap between the academic institution and corporate world.
-Under SIP, students undertake internship at any organization during the intervening period between close of Semester II and commencement of Semester III.
-The program is almost equivalent to one semester and carries a weightage of 18 units, which is normally equivalent to six courses.
+The Summer Internship Program (SIP) forms an important component of MBA program at IBS.
+It is an attempt to bridge the gap in the student’s perception between theory in books and practice in the corporate world.
+Under this, students undertake a 14 week SIP at any organization/company during the intervening period between close of Semester II and commencement of Semester III.
+SIP carries a weightage of 18 credits, which is normally equivalent to six courses.